Last time on YYiaH…

 The next day, Fu decides to finally tell the girls what happened with the magical girl powers and the end of the world and all that.

-There are a total of 12 Vertex.
+There are a total of 12 Vertexes.
 This is the second episode and they already destroyed one so that leaves one per episode for the rest of the series.

 There are some extra rules, too.
 Messing with the Jukai—the yarn covering the spirit world—causes problems in the real world.
 For example, time almost ran out in the last fight and there was a car crash in the city.